-I am an orthopedic and sports rehab Physical Therapist at Real Rehab Sports and Physical Therapy in Seattle.
-My goal as a PT is to help people learn to move better, without pain or limitation, so they move freely through daily life and be able to do all the other fun sports and recreational activities they want.
-Personally, I grew up playing and competing in a lot of different sports (soccer, Nordic and Alpine skiing, softball, basketball, and whatever games my brothers and I could do together), and started playing competitive Ultimate at Carleton College.
-My Ultimate career took me through the highest levels nationally and internationally, including two Club National Championships and two World Club Championships with Seattle women’s club teams, and two World Games Gold medals with Team USA mixed teams.
+I am a Doctor of Physical Therapy practicing orthopedic and sports rehab at Real Rehab Sports and Physical Therapy in Seattle.
+My goal as a PT is to help people learn to move better, without pain or limitation, so they can freely perform daily life stuff and all the fun sports and recreational activities.
+I enjoy taking my training and expertise in functional biomechanics and working with individuals to match treatments, exercises, and pattern training to help people understand their own body better.
+Athletically I have a diverse sports background to draw from.
+I grew up playing all kinds of sports and games with my brothers and competing in soccer, Nordic and Alpine skiing, softball, and basketball.
+I started playing competitive ice hockey and Ultimate at Carleton College.
+My Ultimate career took me through the highest levels nationally and internationally, including multiple Club Nationals and World Club Championships titles with Seattle womxn’s club teams, and two World Games Gold medals with Team USA mixed teams.

 I am a sports Physical Therapist and Orthopedic Certified Specialist (OCS) with advanced training in pelvic health, based out of Real Rehab Sports and Physical Therapy in Seattle.
 Early in my physical therapy career, my enjoyment of working with patients with multi-dimensional lower extremity conditions evolved to treating pelvic pain, core issues, and pelvic floor dysfunctions.
-I am especially passionate about helping women along the pregnancy spectrum.
-I’ve worked with countless women throughout their rehabilitation journey, from pregnancy through postpartum, to return to competitive sport.
+I am especially passionate about helping people along the pregnancy spectrum.
+I’ve worked with countless folx throughout their rehabilitation journey, from pregnancy through postpartum to return to competitive sport/performance.
 I believe that building efficient postpartum movement patterns is essential to recovering from pregnancy and birth, as well as decreasing injury risk in years to come.
 The recovery process is also an opportunity for the athlete to reset inefficient movement patterns that existed prior to pregnancy.

 I’ve been an outdoor and movement enthusiast throughout my life.
 I played many sports as a young athlete, and I am currently enjoying open water swimming, hiking, and cycling.
 Through my PT practice and my own athletic adventures, I recognize the importance of building strong foundations for complex movement patterns.
 My commitment is to healthy movement that creates a lifetime of activity and joy.
 I truly believe that movement is medicine.
 My hope is that this program empowers you in every part of your postpartum journey.